richtastic/ff/src/3DR/wiki/app.md

 x set match error R & error F symmetric

+- prefilter image with high edging / contrast / ...

+- do a bundle adjustment step at end of 3-5 iterations

+- when r error / point3d count is above some threshold, do incremental iteritive nonlinear changes [on absolute transform?]

+- some iteritive loop method to change each point?
+=> start to only use absolute values: P3D & Ps

 - why are 3+ cams location bad ?
-	- R gets pretty low => but combined locations are still VERY off -> some logic behind combinging is wrong?
+	- R gets pretty low for each
+	=> but combined locations are still VERY off
+-> some logic behind combining is wrong?